smashedr/sharex-cli-fork/docs/module.md

 The `config` object must be a dictionary loaded from the ShareX `.sxcu` JSON.

-The `get_config` method loads this from a file or environment variable; or returns None.
+The `get_config` method loads this from a file or environment variable, or returns None.

 ```python
 from pathlib import Path